 Every owner is required to pay a one-off $2,000 fee to the Architect for the House design approval and a one off $700 fee to the Landscape Architect for the Landscape design approval.
 The fee structure mirrors similar gated community and Residents’ Association arrangements throughout New Zealand.
 Reviews are undertaken respectfully with each owners’ architect or building company in an efficient manner ensuring a transparent, timely and value added process for everyone.
 For more detailed information on the House and Landscape design approval process please CLICK HERE

 Weiti Bay is striving to provide a safe, community minded coastal lifestyle destination in a premium setting.
 In order to deliver and protect this there are standard Rules and Occupational Bylaws of the Residents Association for all Lot owners.

 The Weiti Bay subdivision is designed to create a gated, private, secure community for the residents living within it and their guests.
 Accordingly owners of lots at Weiti Bay receive the benefit of and share common use of private roads within the gated community, private infrastructure and substantial common open space.
 In return, lot owners share the costs of maintaining the roads, landscaping and common infrastructure.
 In order to meet operating expenses of managing the common infrastructure, general maintenance of the property, and administering the WBRA, each Member is required to pay annual levies to the WBRA.
-The Levy is currently set at $2,500 per annum per Lot and is billed annually.
+The Levy is currently set at $3,500 per annum per Lot and is billed quarterly.